-A tax provision of \$0.4 million was recorded in 2019.
-The provision was primarily due to the \$0.3 million valuation allowance on deferred tax assets related to stock options held by the Company's former Chief Executive Officer, which were forfeited in connection with the effectiveness of his resignation on January 26, 2020 and foreign taxes in the United Kingdom related to our London office that are not deductible from U.S. federal taxes.
-A \$3.5 million permanent tax difference arose from the \$4.8 million goodwill impairment recorded in 2019.
-Therefore, the impairment charge resulted in only a \$0.3 million income tax benefit.
+The Company reported income tax expense of \$0.4 million for 2019 despite a pre-tax loss due primarily to a \$0.3 million valuation allowance recorded against deferred tax assets related to forfeited stock options.
+Income tax expense for 2019 was also impacted by foreign taxes in the United Kingdom related to the Company's London office that are not deductible for U.S. income tax purposes.
+In addition, the \$4.8 million goodwill impairment recorded in 2019 resulted in only a \$0.3 million tax benefit due to certain permanent tax differences.